mk-fg/hwctl/README.rst

-Cheap hobbyist microcontrollers like Arduinos_ and `RP2040 boards`_ are easy to use as USB peripherals for normal PCs, to provide smart programmable interface to a lot of simplier electrical hardware, electronics and common embedded buses like I²C.
+Cheap hobbyist microcontrollers like Arduinos_ and `RP2040 boards`_ are easy to use as USB peripherals for normal PCs, to provide smart programmable interface to a lot of simpler electrical hardware, electronics and common embedded buses like I²C.

 E.g. for stuff like switching power of things on-and-off with relays by sending